 6. Water the Crops

-7. Weeding: According to CSU, Weeds reduce crop yield by competing for water, light, soil nutrients, and space.
+According to CSU, Weeds reduce crop yield by competing for water, light, soil nutrients, and space.
 In agricultural crops, weeds can reduce crop quality by contaminating the commodity.
 They can serve as hosts for diseases or provide shelter for insects to overwinter.
-It may be a hard work to pull out weeds by hand but then its a good exercise that helps you to get some fresh air.
+It may be hard work to pull out weeds by hand but then it’s a good exercise that helps you to get some fresh air.

 The key to succeeding in this area is to grow a wide variety of companion crops that supports the ecological niche of these species.
 Avoiding the use of synthetic pesticides as well ensures their survival.
 Nipping off infected/infested leaves or buds, uprooting infected crops, crop rotation, and handpicking insect pests and eggs are excellent methods for controlling pest populations.
 Maintaining garden cleanliness is another effective tool for organic pest control.